Boosted Poker

 -

 Replace a random hole card with the top card from the deck.
-High variance — the new card could be better or worse.

 -